-Fox leads better than it follows, which is perhaps why this drama about San Francisco’s Deviant Crimes Unit seems so lifeless and uninspired.
-The producers jettison the pilot’s leading lady five minutes into the second hour, though her replacement doesn’t really improve things.
-The evidence points to another Friday-night casualty.
+Fox leads better than it follows, which is perhaps why this drama about San Francisco’s Deviant Crimes Unit seems so lifeless and uninspired — an hour that might as well be called “Law & Order: DCU” or “CSI: San Francisco.”
+Gravelly voiced Johnny Messner comes across like Jack Webb with better upper-body development, and the producers jettison the pilot’s leading lady five minutes into the second hour, though her replacement doesn’t really improve things.
+Barring an unexpected twist, the evidence points to another Friday-night casualty.